[This post was originally published on 20th June 2021. It has been updated on 8th July 2022.]

 - When a client downloads a resource from your website

 While triggers set the drip campaigns in motion, conditions help to get started with the engagement actions.
 Simply put, the customer must meet some predefined conditions so that the engagement actions get activated.
-You must define the conditions at the outset itself when you are planning out the campaign.
+You must define the conditions at the outset itself when you are planning out the drip campaign emails.

 Conditions can look something like this:

 - Send an email when a lead has clicked through a link in the email.

 - Wait for 24 hours after the cart is abandoned, and then send out the first email of the cart recovery series.